Bodian Massa: Professional career

 Massa made his professional debut with Fos Provence Basket in 2017, appearing in 3 games of the 2017–18 Pro B, the second-tier of French Basketball.
 The next season, he would be loaned to Saint-Chamond Basket, also playing in the Pro B. Massa would continue playing for Fos Provence until 2022, getting his first LNB Élite experience in the 2021–22 season.

 In June 2022, Massa signed a three season deal with SIG Strasbourg of the LNB Élite and Basketball Champions League.

 In June 2023, Massa signed a two season deal with JL Bourg of the LNB Élite and EuroCup.
 He would reach the 2024 EuroCup Finals with Bourg.

 Bàsquet Manresa (2024–2025)

 On June 21, 2024, Massa was announced as a new Bàsquet Manresa player, signing a one season deal with an option for an additional season.
 With the Catalans, Massa would play in the Liga ACB and the Basketball Champions League.
 He led the team in rebounds in the domestic competition, averaging 5.5 rebounds per game.

-LDLC ASVEL (2025–present)
+ASVEL (2025–present)

-On July 3, 2025, ASVEL Basket of the French LNB Élite and the EuroLeague announced Massa as a new player, signing a two-year deal.
+On July 3, 2025, ASVEL of the French LNB Élite and the EuroLeague announced Massa as a new player, signing a two-year deal.